dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 ## Create a list from one or several Excel files
 With dsp-tools a JSON list can be created from one or several Excel files.
 The list can then be inserted into a JSON ontology and uploaded to a DSP server.
 The expected format of the Excel files is described [here](./dsp-tools-create.md#lists-from-excel).
 It is possible to create multilingual lists.
-Therefore, an Excel file for each language has to be created.
-The data has to be in the first worksheet of the Excel file and all the Excel lists have to have the same structure.
+In this case, a separate Excel file has to be created for each language.
+The data has to be in the first worksheet of the Excel file(s).
+It is important, that all the Excel lists have the same structure.
+So, the translation(s) of a label in one Excel sheet has to be in the exact same cell (i.e. with the same cell index) in its own Excel sheet.

 Only Excel files with file extension `.xlsx` are considered.
 All Excel files have to be located in the same directory.
 When calling the `excel` command, this folder is provided as an argument to the call.
 The language of the labels has to be provided in